 IN WITNESS WHEREOF, this Agreement is executed as of the day and year first above written.

 "EMPLOYER"

-By:
+CytRx Corporation

-Steven A. Kriegsman Chairman of the Board
+By: Steven A. Kriegsman Chairman of the Board

 "EXECUTIVE"

 John Caloz

+Page 8 of 13

 EXHIBIT A

 GENERAL RELEASE OF ALL CLAIMS